input-output-hk/cardano-tutorials/node-setup/topology.md

 _This is insecure and only serves demonstration purposes!_

-1. We have explained how to run a single node [here](build.md) and [here](ekg.md), so we assume that you have suitable configuration files `config.yaml`, `topology.json` and `genesis.json` available.
+1. We have explained how to run a single node [here](build.md) and [here](ekg.md), so we assume that you have suitable, working configuration files `config.yaml`, `topology.json` and `genesis.json` available.

    Both our nodes must use the same `genesis.json`,